-This article offers a wide variety of engaging, simple, and budget-friendly ideas perfect for any child care or preschool setting.
-You'll find activities that fit into any part of your day, whether you have five minutes or an entire afternoon.
-These activities are designed to foster a positive relationship with food and empower children to make healthy choices for life.
+This article offers a wide variety of engaging, simple, and budget-friendly ideas perfect for any childcare program setting.
+You will find activities that fit into any part of your day, whether you have five minutes or an entire afternoon.
+These activities are designed to foster a positive relationship with food and teach children how to make healthy choices for life.

+Nutrition activities for preschoolers matter because they lay the foundation for lifelong wellness and support whole-child development.
 Introducing nutrition concepts early is about more than just teaching children to eat their vegetables.
-Engaging nutrition activities lay the foundation for lifelong wellness and support whole-child development.

-When children participate in hands-on food education activities, they:
+When children participate in hands-on food education activities, they experience several important benefits:

 - Develop fine motor skills by sorting, scooping, and preparing food.